KuhlTime/hsd-api/README.md

 }
 ```

+# 🔒 Security

+- The API is using a rate limiter to restirct the amount of requests on a per IP basis.
+- The admin API is protected by a secret key that can be set inside the environment variables.
+This key should not be exposed to anyone outside!

 # 🚩 Limitations
 - The app caches the firestore backend **in-memory** to **increase performance**.
 In case the data inside the backend gets to big, this can cause memory issues!